0xAsh/0xAsh.github.io/_posts/2022-02-28-Harnessing-the-power-of-LinkedIn-and-Talon-for-Password-Spraying.md

         <img src="/assets/images/misc/linkedin_talon/auditlog.png" />
 </p>

-If you use my fork please be careful and don't break stuff lol.

 ## Final Thoughts
-I would highly recommend walking through the process of password spraying with whoever you'll be testing before performing any of this activity.
+It's recommended to talk about the process of password spraying with whoever you'll be testing before performing any of this activity.
 It's also a good idea to get their password policy from them if they are onboard so you can tailor testing to not lockout anyone/anything out.
 If password spraying isn't something your target is comfortable with, you shouldn't perform it :)

 Also huge thanks to [Tylous](https://twitter.com/Tyl0us) for not only writing the tool but also making it public.
 It's really great.